dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/rewards.md

 | User C | 0 | 0 | 0 |
 | **Total** | **100** | **106** | **2** |

 Although, User B has a total amount of 27 (accrued rewards + balance), he may only transfer 25 until he claims the rewards.
-After doing so, he may now send the amount of 27.
+After doing so, he may then send the amount of 27.